The Fugs

-The Fugs are an American rock band formed in New York City in late 1964, by the poets Ed Sanders and Tuli Kupferberg, with Ken Weaver on drums.
-Soon afterward, they were joined by Peter Stampfel and Steve Weber of The Holy Modal Rounders.
+The Fugs is an American rock band formed in New York City in late 1964, by poets Ed Sanders and Tuli Kupferberg, with Ken Weaver on drums.
+Soon afterward, they were joined by Peter Stampfel and Steve Weber of the Holy Modal Rounders.
 Kupferberg named the band from a euphemism for fuck used in Norman Mailer's novel The Naked and the Dead.